-The manager insists talk of season-defining disappointments has been exaggerated, despite FA Cup and Champions League exits during the month in the last two seasons
+The manager insists talk of season-defining disappointments has been exaggerated, despite recent cup exits during the month in the last two seasons

 During the last two seasons, the Gunners have been eliminated from the FA Cup and Champions League during the month and face Liverpool and Bayern Munich in those competitions on Sunday and Wednesday, respectively.

 But Wenger insists talk of a collapse is hyperbole, with the club consistently qualifying for Europe's premier club competition, but admits to some "big disappointments" over the years.

 "People say we collapsed and crumbled - we never collapsed," he told reporters.
 "We had some punctures and disappointments but, if you collapse, you finish 10th in this league.

 "We never crumbled, we always finished strong and, if you look at the number of points we took at the end of the season, you will see that we never collapsed, despite some big disappointments.

 "We went out twice against Barcelona, once against Bayern on the away goal, we have not been very lucky with the draws in the Champions League.

 "I think we have done quality until now and that we just have to continue to focus on the quality."

 Sunday's FA Cup clash is Arsenal sixth game in February, which has also included a 5-1 loss to Liverpool, and Wenger feels the fixture congestion could aid his side's preparation for the tie.